bargassa/NNTutorial/_episodes/Basics.md

 ---
 In this section, we will cover the basic concepts of a Neural Network (NN) classifier.
 First, we will cover the quantity which is minimized and is guiding the training of a NN, quantity which can also be used by other classifiers.
 Then we will cover the specifics of a NN classifier, namely its architecture and how one builds its output discriminator as function of the input variables.
 We will then cover how a NN is trained, and go over the activation functions of a NN.
 Finally, we will provide code snippets illustrating the mentioned functionalities.

+In this tutorial, we will first go through the basic ideas of a NN, then cover its different metrics, and then cover how events/samples should be treated.
+In each section, we will provide code snippets as to illustrate the practice of each covered point.
+To not overload the flow of the tutorial, these pieces of code will be just snippets, and full example codes will be provided in the last section.

 ## Loss functions: binary & multi-class

 When <b>classifying</b> events, we need to optimize a quantity which quantifies our classification; this quantity can be a loss function.
 If we are dealing with a binary classification of Signal (S) versus Background (B), we need a measure of how much we have classified signal events as S, and background events as B. The binary cross-entropy, which is one such quantity, is one of the loss functions used for binary studies, and is averaged over N events: